yurivict/ChemWiz/README.md

 * nlohmann-json: for parsing of the periodic table json, etc.
 * rang: to print colored and styled text to the terminal (https://github.com/agauniyal/rang)
 * (optional) mmtf-cpp: for parsing chemical structures in the MMTF format (https://github.com/rcsb/mmtf-cpp)

+#### Libraries used only during build
+* pugixml: to parse XML for the executable that is only used during build

 #### Reglar library dependencies
 * MuJS: for running JavaScript code that is used for scripting (https://mujs.com/)